Dr. Timothy Hanna

 - University of New South Wales, Southwest Sydney Clinical School Paper of the Year, 2016;

 - Canadian Melanoma Conference Top Oral Abstract Research Excellence Award, 2016.

 - PhD, Health Services Research, University of New South Wales, Sydney, Australia;

 - Radiation Oncology Fellow, Collaboration for Cancer Outcomes Research and Evaluation, Liverpool Hospital, Sydney, New South Wales, Australia;

 - Fellow, Health Services and Policy Research, Canadian Institutes of Health Research, Division of Cancer Care and Epidemiology, Queen’s University Cancer Research Institute;

 - MD, Faculty of Medicine, University of Toronto;

 - Resident, Radiation Oncology, Kingston General Hospital, Cancer Centre of Southeastern Ontario.

 Opportunities to collaborate

-- Quality: Improve the quality of care for brain cancer patients in Ontario and beyond.
+- Quality: Measure and improve access to quality care for melanoma patients in Ontario

 A newly developed population database for melanoma with stage information provides additional opportunities to investigate health services research questions using provincial administrative data sources.